Tree4Free/compilation-error-example/README.md

 # Compilation Error Example

-The following code produces a compilation error:
+The following code in the com.schuetz.Context class produces a compilation error:

 ```kotlin
 package com.schuetz